digitalrightswatch/digitalrightswatch.org.au/content/blog/2018-04-25-tech-has-no-moral-code-it-is-everyones-job-now-to-fight-for-one.md

 ---
 title: Tech has no moral code.
-It is everyone’s job now to fight for one
+It is everyone's job now to fight for one
 author: "Lizzie O'Shea"
 date: 2018-04-24T23:26:35+00:00
 url: /2018/04/25/tech-has-no-moral-code-it-is-everyones-job-now-to-fight-for-one/